“Fsshshaa!” shouted Lee, his mouth wrapped around a snorkel and his face underwater while snorkeling on the Great Barrier Reef.

 We arrived at the marina at 7:30 and check in was easy, tea and muffins were waiting for us on the boat.
 I scarfed a chocolate muffin and took a seasickness tablet, remembering what happened on the San Blas Islands.
 The seasickness tablets only work if you take them before you set off, once you start to get sick it is too late.
 Also, although I am notoriously terrible on boats I find that the best strategy if you feel queasy is to sit outside on the deck, breathe the fresh air and stare out at the horizon until your stomach starts to settle.

 Luckily, the sea was like glass and the motion of the boat was pretty calm, so I didn’t find myself puking uncontrollably this time.
 Yay.

-Before we set off, the crew came around with a two sided form for us to fill out, identifying any health issues.
+Before we began snorkeling on the Great Barrier Reef, the crew came around with a two sided form for us to fill out, identifying any health issues.
 The German girl next to us had several to mention including a damaged radial nerve in her wrist and a tendency to faint.